morrownr/USB-WiFi/home/FAQ.md

 ## Table of Contents

-No. 1 - Question: It appears that the Wireless Regulatory information is not correct in my system.
+[Question 1](#question-1) - It appears that the Wireless Regulatory information is not correct in my system.
 How can I fix this?

 No. 2 - Question: My 6 GHz band shows as disabled when I run `iw list`.
 I want to be able to use the 6 GHz band.
 How can I fix this?